 This seminar aims at a broad perspective of text production.
 It asks for the day-to-day routines of historical work, with an interest in all related practices, such as reading, note taking, writing up research, reviewing, editing, or translating.
-Historical writing is spun into webs of practices and produced in relation to standards of various kinds, only a slight part of which ever seem to be made explicit.
-There are everyday notions of reception, hermeneutics, epistemology, ethics, rhetoric, style and modes of explanations, as well as of the material proper for doing history.
+Historical writing is spun into webs of practices and produced in relation to standards of various kinds, only a slight part of which ever seems to be made explicit.
+There are everyday notions of reception, hermeneutics, epistemology, ethics, rhetoric, style and modes of explanations, as well as of the material proper for making history.
 All of this informs the texts historians produce.
-It seems of high importance to observe how these notions origin, function and change over time.
-This perspective questions the possibility of a clear division between an "internal" set of epistemic activities constituting the essential part of historical writing, and a more contingent "external" set of social and cultural factor also contributing somehow.
-It is one of the aims of this workshop to explore alternatives to this type of account of historical writing.
+Observing how these notions originate, function, and change over time seems of high importance.
+This perspective questions the possibility of a clear division between an “internal” set of epistemic activities constituting the essential part of historical writing and a more contingent “external” set of social and cultural factors also contributing somehow.
+One of the aims of this workshop is to explore alternatives to this type of account of historical writing.

 (2) Historical culture and historical writing

-This seminar is an attempt to illuminate the practices of dealing with history within a society.
+This seminar attempts to illuminate the practices of dealing with history within society.
 We presume that a useful key to such dealings is the practice of historicisation, i.e., making the past historical (assuming that history is not simply everything that is past) in specific contexts.
-The focus would be on practices such as commemoration, establishing distinctions between private and public as well as relevant and irrelevant.
-This perspective includes 'popular' and literary images of history, history as an instrument in political discourse, history as an object e.g. in collections of artefacts, books, etc. Viewing 'historical culture' as a field of dynamic change, through analyzing these practices, we would like to ask how 'historical culture' originates, functions and changes - and why and how such cultures are maintained and abandoned.
-Central in the workshop will be to discuss what conceptual instruments are available or imaginable for studying historical culture as well as to investigate how 'historical culture' relates to practices of academic historical writing (presumably ranging from agreement over coexistence to conflict).
+The focus would be on practices such as commemoration, establishing distinctions between private and public and relevant and irrelevant.
+This perspective includes ‘popular’ and literary images of history, history as an instrument in political discourse, and history as an object, e.g. in collections of artefacts, books, etc. Viewing ‘historical culture’ as a field of dynamic change, through analyzing these practices, we would like to ask how ‘historical culture’ originates, functions and changes – and why and how such cultures are maintained and abandoned.
+Central in the workshop will discuss what conceptual instruments are available or imaginable for studying historical culture and investigate how ‘historical culture’ relates to practices of academic historical writing (presumably ranging from agreement over coexistence to conflict).

 (3) Making historians: experiences, culture and self-fashioning